Lottery and Waitlist FAQs

 Are Alliance schools year-round?

-No. Alliance schools offer a single track calendar of 190 days, 10 days more than traditional LAUSD schools.
+No. Alliance schools offer a single track calendar.
 The Alliance school year begins in August and ends in June.

 Does my child have to go to summer school?